 Mint is a great herb to share, because it can be transplanted easily from cuttings.
 Just cut several pieces off a new section of growth, put the stems in a jar of water for a week or two, then move the stems and roots to a pot with nice soil, and you’ve got a new mint plant to share.
 Here’s a more detailed description, with pictures.

 Dried mint can be used as a garnish, to add flavour to soups or sauces, and even as potpourri, to make your home spell fresh and cool—even if the weather is hot.
 Here’s a handy guide on how to do it.

 What do you do with all your mint you’ve got growing?
-Let us know in the comments section.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section and don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.